xomicsdatascience/transcriptome-proteome-nas-manubot/manuscript.md

 While predicting protein quantity through direct transcript-to-protein correlation remains elusive, using contextual transcript information may reveal more complex proteomic-transcriptomic relationships that could be leveraged to predict one from the other.
 Moreover, predicting proteins from transcripts could reduce the time and financial costs associated with future studies, as transcript quantification is generally easier to accomplish than protein quantification [@DOI:10.1038/s41467-020-16937-8].

-The National Cancer Institute's (NCI) Clinical Proteomic Tumor Analysis Consortium ([CPTAC](https://proteomics.cancer.gov/programs/cptac)) provides a valuable resource for exploring this issue, offering multi-omic datasets that enable research into healthy and cancerous disease states.
+The National Cancer Institute's (NCI) Clinical Proteomic Tumor Analysis Consortium (CPTAC) provides a valuable resource for exploring this issue, offering multi-omic datasets that enable research into healthy and cancerous disease states [@url:https://proteomics.cancer.gov/programs/cptac].
 Specifically, CPTAC datasets comprise transcriptomic and proteomic data (among others) from various cancer types and adjacent healthy tissue, which makes this data useful for detection of inter-omic relationships.
 Several research collaborations have occurred to use this data to study RNA-protein relationships.
-The 2017 [NCI-CPTAC DREAM Proteogenomics challenge](https://dreamchallenges.org/nci-cptac-dream-proteogenomics/), a sub challenge of which aimed to predict protein quantities from transcript abundance, is a notable example.
+The 2017 NCI-CPTAC DREAM Proteogenomics challenge [@url:https://dreamchallenges.org/nci-cptac-dream-proteogenomics/], a sub challenge of which aimed to predict protein quantities from transcript abundance, is a notable example.
 Contestants used a variety of methods, including random forest regression, genetic models, spline regression, linear regression, and elastic net methods, as well as ensemble combinations [@DOI:10.1186/s12859-019-3253-z].
 Using a test set only from breast cancer and ovarian cancer, the winning model achieved a pearson correlation of 0.41 and 0.47 between the true and predicted protein quantities, respectively [@DOI:10.1186/s12915-019-0730-9].
 Notably, deep learning neural networks were not strongly represented in the challenge results.